tszones/Dot-useState-VSCode/README.md

 # VSCode Dot UseState Extension

-The VSCode React UseState Extension is a utility that allows you to quickly generate `useState` code snippets for React in Visual Studio Code.
+The VSCode Dot UseState Extension is a utility that allows you to quickly generate `useState` code snippets for React in Visual Studio Code.
 It helps you save time by automatically generating the boilerplate code for declaring state variables and their corresponding setter functions.

 ## Features